aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>4</sup>&nbsp;And the king said: ‘Who is in the court?’—Now Haman was come into the outer court of the king’s house, to speak unto the king to hang Mordekhai on the gallows that he had prepared for him.— <sup>5</sup>&nbsp;And the king’s servants said unto him: ‘Behold, Haman stands in the court.’
+ <sup>4</sup>&nbsp;And the king said: ‘Who is in the court?’—Now Hâman was come into the outer court of the king’s house, to speak unto the king to hang Mordekhai on the gallows that he had prepared for him.— <sup>5</sup>&nbsp;And the king’s servants said unto him: ‘Behold, Hâman stands in the court.’
 And the king said: ‘Let him come in.’
 </div></td> </tr>